1 | Dinnik’s viper |

 The Alburzi viper has never been found in Russia, but new locations are constantly being discovered.
 It was originally thought to only live as far north as Turkey’s Aras river, but in 2005, it was found beyond the river, 210 miles further west of its previous known limit.
 It’s believed that the Alburzi viper is most closely related to Darevskii’s viper.

 Some of these vipers can be difficult to distinguish at first glance.
-However, Alburzi vipers have thinner zigzags generally, with beige (or grey) covering more areas on their flanks.
+However, Alburzi vipers have thinner zigzags generally, with beige (or grey) covering a larger area on their flanks.
 With Dinnik’s viper, the zigzag is far huger, even so wide that it smooths off the edges and just becomes a thick stripe.
 Then there’s Orlov’s viper, which has a sloppier, less sharply defined zigzag.

 8 | Atlas mountain viper |

-The only African member of the true viper family.
-There’s bush vipers (Atheris) and mole vipers (Atractaspis), but only the Atlas dwarf adder belongs to the official Vipera family.
+The only African member of the true viper genus.
+Africa is home to such lethal creatures as bush vipers (Atheris) and mole vipers (Atractaspis), but only the Atlas dwarf adder belongs to the official Vipera clan.

-This species averages at 50cm, and inhabits the high Atlas mountain range, resting on rocky slopes near crumbling ridges.
+This species has a maximum length of just 40cm, and inhabits the high Atlas mountain range of Morocco, resting on rocky slopes near crumbling ridges.
 They inhabit bushy gullies and mountain passes where humans rarely tread, as well as farming villages lower down.
-Vipera monticola was originally thought to be a subspecies of Lataste’s viper in Spain.
-They share the same protruding nose horn, but DNA analysis revealed a genetic gulf of 6% between them.
+Vipera monticola was originally thought to be a subspecies of the Spanish Lataste’s viper, as the two share the same protruding nose horn.
+However, DNA analysis revealed a genetic gulf of 6% between them.

 9 | Altai viper |

-This viper was only discovered in 2010.
-While surveying eastern Kazakhstan, scientists stumbled across several colonies of a completely unknown viper, lurking in remote foothills.
-It was named Vipera altaica after the Altai mountain range in which it was discovered.
+This small viper was only discovered in 2010.
+While surveying the rocky plains of eastern Kazakhstan, scientists stumbled across several colonies of a completely unknown viper, lurking in remote foothills.
+It was dubbed Vipera altaica, after the Altai mountain range in which it was discovered.

 Out of 30 Altai vipers examined, none exceeded 40cm – the maximum size was 39.9cm.
-On the surface, it looked similar to the Caucasus meadow vipers out west.
-However, it had a far higher number of belly scales (an average of 146), despite its small size.
+On the surface, it looked similar to the Caucasus meadow viper further west.
+However, the new snake had a far higher number of belly scales (an average of 146), despite its small size.
 The belly was also white in some snakes.
 It had the classic zigzagging pattern, and scientists deemed it to be most closely related to the steppe viper (Vipera renardi).
-This lived in Kazakhstan as well, yet didn’t overlap with the new Altai viper.
-Somehow, this new colony had become separated in the Altai mountain foothills and diverged.
+This species lives in Kazakhstan as well, but had no overlap with the new Altai viper.
+Somehow, this new colony had become separated in the Altai mountains and gradually diverged.

-The Altai viper liked warm steppe country, with an abundance of bushes and shrubs, rather than claustrophobic forests.
-They stuck to altitudes of 200-1200 metres, while on the higher mountain ridges to the west, the Altai viper disappeared and Renard’s viper took over again.
+The Altai viper is found in warm steppe country, at altitudes of 200-1200 meters.
+They prefer areas with an abundance of bushes and shrubs, rather than claustrophobic forests.
+On the higher mountain ridges to the west, the Altai viper suddenly disappears, and Renard’s viper takes over again.

 10 | Lotiev’s viper |

 A Russian viper with a strong zigzagging pattern.
-Vipera lotievi is officially listed as “near threatened”.
-This is a mysterious snake.
-As recently as 2001, only 8 locations for Lotiev’s viper were known.
-Then a series of expeditions were conducted, and now 70 colonies within the Caucasus mountains are mapped out.
+Vipera lotievi is officially listed as “near threatened”, and is still mysterious in many ways.
+As recently as 2001, only 8 locations for Lotiev’s viper were known to science.
+Then a series of expeditions were conducted, and 70 colonies within the Caucasus mountains are now mapped out.

-Nevertheless, Lotiev’s viper inhabits just a narrow slice of the Great Caucasus mountains in southern Russia.
+Nevertheless, Lotiev’s viper is still relatively rare, inhabiting only a narrow slice of the Great Caucasus mountains of southern Russia.
 They live at altitudes of 1200-1800 metres, and gravitate towards more open areas, avoiding sheltered forests.
-That means alpine meadows, scrubland, and scree slopes.
-Vipera lotievi is also found on the lower slopes of Mt Elbrus, the highest mountain in Europe (and Russia).
+That means alpine meadows, scrubland, and treacherous scree slopes.
+Vipera lotievi is also found on the lower slopes of Mt Elbrus, the highest mountain Europe (and Russia).